|Energy range||4 - 15 keV|

 |Sample holder compatibility||Check text.
 For more details contact the station manager.|

 |Remote Access||Yes.
 Both control stations of KMC-2 diffraction can be operated remotely using NoMachine.
 The beamshutter still has to be opened manually.|

 The instrument Diffraction is a 6-circle goniometer in psi-geometry.
 The sample is mounted on a motorized stage that allows movement in all directions.
 Two detectors are available: A scintillation detector (Cyberstar) and an area detector (Bruker Vantec).
 2Θ angles up to 140° are accessible with the area detector.
 The instrument is located at the KMC-2 beamline, which provides X-ray radiation with very stable energies in the range between 4 and 14 keV.
 This combination covers most scattering requirements.

-Sample environments available at KMC-2 include:
+Modular Sample Environment available at KMC-2 include:

 - Grazing incidence diffraction (GID)